-Companies featured on this page may be our partners that compensate us if you sign up for one through our links.
+Companies featured on this page may be our partners who compensate us if you sign up for one through our links.
 This doesn't affect our ratings or opinions in any way.
-Learn more here.
 Must be 21+.
 Gambling Problem?
 Call 1-800-GAMBLER.
+See full disclosure.

 If you placed a bet and the current odds of it winning are much better than when you placed it, you can usually bet the opposite side to guarantee yourself a profit.
 This is called hedge betting.

 Our hedge calculator can show you the ideal hedge bet amount and guaranteed profit based on the odds of your original bet, how much you bet, and what the odds on the opposite side currently are.
-You can also use it to find the ideal parlay hedge amount and arbitrage bet amount.

 Hedge Bet Calculator